Jess-K92/Jess-K92.github.io/README.md

 - [X] Different styles for active, hover and focus states.
 - [ ] Include JavaScript to add some dynamic elements to your site.
 (Extra tricky!)

-I included hover state on the Skills and Project cards on the Home page and also on the About Me page to hightlight the information.
+I included hover state on the Skills and Project cards on the Home page and also on the About Me page to highlight the information.
 ​
 ### Screenshots